Digital-Nature-LTD/wordpress-plugin-dn-tools-for-klaviyo/README.md

 ### Event prefix
 Events can be automatically prefixed with a string of your choice.

-*Example: You set a prefix of "Yo! " and trigger an event "My event name" - the event will be tracked in Klaviyo as "Yo!
-My event name"*
+> Example: You set a prefix of "Yo!" and trigger an event "My event name" - the event will be tracked in Klaviyo as "Yo!
+My event name".
+>
+> A space will be automatically added between your prefix and the event name.

 ## Helpers
 ### KlaviyoEventHelper